NREL/pyvisco/README.md

 # pyvisco

-pyvisco is a python library that supports Prony series identification for linear viscoelastic material models.
+pyvisco is a python library that supports Prony series identification of linear viscoelastic material models.

-Documentation is available at [pyvisco.readthedocs.io](https://pyvisco.readthedocs.io).

 > Note: This repository is currently in development!

+Documentation is available at (TBD):
+[pyvisco.readthedocs.io](https://pyvisco.readthedocs.io).

 ## Overview
 Linear viscoelastic materials are often described with a Generalized Maxwell model.
 The necessary model parameters are identified by fitting a Prony series to the experimental measurement data.